-The current loans with THFC and NBS will be repaid by year 11.
-The plan assumes that an additional loan of £30m will be required to support the planned investment in new and existing homes The debt curve above illustrates the new loan (bond finance) being repaid by year 28 of the plan.
+The current loans with THFC will be repaid by year 10 and NBS by year 14.
+The plan assumes that an additional loan of £22m will be required to support the planned investment in new and existing homes.
+The debt curve above illustrates the new loan (bond finance) being repaid by year 22 of the plan.
+A loan balance of £2.8m remains outstanding in 2050 which represents the balance of a £5m loan secured to pay off the new bond in 2043.

 We are in a strong position to deal with potential financial pressures.
-The average cash at Bank projected over the next 5 years is £15m.
-We have assumed that the 59 new build properties will initially be financed from our own cash reserves
+The average cash at Bank projected over the next 5 years is £14.2m.
+The lowest cash balance is £7.1m in 2029

+We have assumed that the 49 new build properties will be financed from our own cash reserves

 We continue to seek operational efficiencies and we will continue to review our operating costs to ensure we deliver best value for our customers.
 We appreciate that we must have a strong focus on cost control in a low inflationary environment.
-Our rent policy of inflation will be continually reviewed to ensure our rents are affordable.
+Our rent policy of inflation only will be continually reviewed to ensure our rents are affordable.